 Juneteenth, or the "19th of June", recognizes June 19, 1865, in Galveston, TX, when Union General Gordon Granger announced freedom for all slaves in the Southwest.
 Texas was the last state in rebellion to allow slavery following the end of the Civil War.
 This occurred more than two and a half years after the Emancipation Proclamation was issued by President Abraham Lincoln.
 Upon the reading of General Order #3 by General Granger, the former slaves celebrated jubilantly, establishing America's second Independence Day Celebration and the oldest African American holiday observance.

-Juneteenth is now recognized as a state holiday or state holiday observance in 41 states.
+Juneteenth is now recognized as a state holiday or state holiday observance in 43 states.
 In 2003, the District of Columbia passed legislation to recognize Juneteenth as a district holiday observance.
-Other states, including Utah, South Dakota and Montana have recognized Juneteenth through state legislative resolutions and Gubernatorial Proclamations.

-Since 1997, the U.S. Congress unanimously passed seven joint resolutions recognizing Juneteenth.
-In 2011, Congressman Danny K. Davis (D-IL) sponsored H.R.
+Since 1997, the U.S. Congress has unanimously passed legislation recognizing Juneteenth for several years.
+For example, in 2011, Congressman Danny K. Davis (D-IL) sponsored H.R.
 323 and Senator Carl Levin (D-MI) sponsored of S.R.
 211, "Observing the historical significance of Juneteenth Independence Day" in America.

-"We are very much appreciative of the tremendous support Congressman Danny Davis and Senator Carl Levin have given Juneteenth," states Dr. Myers.
-"They have been the heart and soul of Juneteenth in congress for many years."
+"We are very much appreciative of the tremendous support Congressman Danny Davis and Senator Carl Levin have given Juneteenth over the years," states Dr. Myers.

 "The U.S. Capitol and the White House were built through the uncompensated labor of the ancestors of Americans of African descent during the tyranny of enslavement," states Dr. Myers.
 "The leaders of the 'Modern Juneteenth Movement' will continue to honor their contributions in building key American institutions during the annual observance of Juneteenth in the nation's capitol."